GUIDE 2025

 “Something I noticed about you is how well you respond in stressful situations and always have a positive attitude.
 For example, when a customer behaved rudely, you were understanding, patient, and resourceful.
 Handling customer complaints is important to our company mission, and you always show it.”

-Tell the employees what they are an expert in and what qualities you appreciate in them.
-Competency invigorates a business as good qualities support organizational values and create a direct link to long-term business results.
+Tell the employees what they are experts in and what qualities you appreciate in them.
+Competency invigorates a business, as good qualities support organizational values and create a direct link to long-term business results.

 3. Emphasise employee’s exemplary behavior

 When a worker does something that others must follow, communicate this.
-Colleagues believe in word-of-mouth, which holds a lot of power and tend to listen to each other.
+Colleagues believe in word-of-mouth and tend to listen to each other.
 Setting a good example is the best way to instill ideal behavior into your workforce.

 4. Emphasize actions to encourage habits

-“I appreciate your diligence and tracking our expenses on [x] software.
+“I appreciate your diligence in tracking our expenses on [x] software.
 It helped the team and supported us in maintaining our budgeting.
-It was an incredible help, which is why I will continue this for our continuing projects.”
+It was an incredible help so that I will continue this for our continuing projects.”

-Calling out good work will reinforce such behavior and turn them into habits.
-Humans mimic behavior that provides them with validation and takes the same action again and again.
-When an employee’s actions are specifically important to job success, you need to take time to demonstrate their actions’ impact and suggest that the employee repeat them in the future.
+Calling out good work will reinforce such behavior and turn it into a habit.
+Humans mimic behavior that provides them with validation and repeat the same action.
+When an employee’s actions are essential to job success, you need to demonstrate their impact and suggest that the employee repeat them in the future.

 5. Support employees during difficult times

 Businesses face difficult days and times.
-It is important to recognize the resilience of your employees and celebrate their efforts.
-Being transparent about problems allows workers to acknowledge what has happened, communicate any incomplete information and clear up any doubts in the room.
-While this is difficult to do, especially if the issues are personal, still voicing out concerns can signal the end of the storm and let them know that the hard times have passed by.
+It is essential to recognize the resilience of your employees and celebrate their efforts.
+Being transparent about problems allows workers to acknowledge what has happened, communicate any incomplete information, and clear up any doubts in the room.
+While this is difficult to do, especially if the issues are personal, still voicing concerns can signal the end of the storm and let them know that the hard times have passed.

 6. Good team player

 “When I say you are a brilliant point of contact for the team, I know I am speaking for the entire team.
-Thank you for your work and your efforts in keeping everyone united on the same page, assisting the other members in prioritizing their tasks, acknowledging complexities before moving further with any task, and always helping others whenever you get the chance.
+Thank you for your work and efforts in keeping everyone united on the same page, assisting the other members in prioritizing their tasks, acknowledging complexities before moving further with any task, and always helping others whenever you can.
 This makes you an invaluable asset not only to the team but also to our company.”

 7. Great personal development